vacp2p/roadmap/content/dst/waku/waku-evaluation.md

 ---
-title: Libp2p Evaluation
+title: Waku Evaluation
 tags:
   - "2024q4"
   - "dst"
-  - "vac"
+  - "waku"
 draft: false
-description: "Test libp2p on a regular basis and look for regressions, learn scaling properties and run scaling studies, understand the limits of libp2p and its behaviour.
+description: "Test Waku on a regular basis and look for regressions, learn scaling properties and run scaling studies, understand the limits of Waku and its behaviour.
 Deliver hard numbers and actionable insights.
 Do this monthly, reliably, with strong documentation of findings."
 ---

-`vac:dst:vac:libp2p-evaluation`
+`vac:dst:waku:waku-evaluation`

 ## Description
-Test libp2p on a regular basis and look for regressions, learn scaling properties and run scaling studies, understand the limits of libp2p and its behaviour.
+Test Waku on a regular basis
+and look for regressions,
+learn scaling properties and run scaling studies, understand the limits of Waku and its behaviour.

-We want to learn specific, actionable information about libp2p's behaviour and how it is evolving over time with each new release and with each thing we are specifically asked to check and test.
+We want to learn specific, actionable information about Waku's behaviour and how it is evolving over time with each new release and with each thing we are specifically asked to check and test.